juanfranblanco/juanfranblanco.github.io/_posts/2016-01-06-blog-from-ghost-to-jekyll-github-io.md

 date: '2016-01-06 04:49:04'
 ---

 Until recently I was hosting this blog in Azure using Ghost, this was using a Web App in Shared mode.
-Shared mode whilts cheap ~£6 a month, does not justify the cost (I don't blog that much).
-Previously I was using Cloud Services to host many sites for £15 including custom domains.
+Shared mode is not ideal as you need to keep alive your website, and also costs some money.

 ### Clone this blog

-The simplest thing to get started is to fork this blog, "startup" branch, and use it as a template
+The simplest thing to get started is to fork this blog, "startup" branch, and use it as a template.
+I originally used https://github.com/martin308/martin308.github.com as a basis, but I have added disquss and some other changes.

 ``` bash